Places that Matter

 However, by the early 1980s, industry-wide outsourcing to offshore factories meant that Chinatown’s New York contractors were forced to accept lower prices.
 In 1982 many of these Chinese contractors began to refuse the terms and contracts negotiated by the manufacturers and the union, and instead demanded that workers give up holidays and other benefits.
 On June 24, ILGWU Local 23-25 used Columbus Park as a rallying site for a massive strike through which they demanded better contracts and fought benefit cutbacks.
 Close to 20,000 workers convened in the park, and after a series of speeches on the trajectory of the industry and the union, the workers marched through the streets of Chinatown.
 In the days that followed, the union secured pledges from contractors that they would sign the union contract.
 While most contractors acquiesced, several refused.
 On June 29, a second rally of 20,000 workers took place at Columbus Park, and by the end of the day the workers won the strike.
 Labor scholar Katie Quan has noted that the strike “changed the community’s understanding of the relationship between race, class and gender,” and ultimately, the union’s leaders provided greater resources to its Chinese members and became more active in the Chinese community.

 Since the end of the 20th century, Columbus Park has received new playground equipment and a basketball court, and the north-end pavilion has been nicely restored.
 From early morning to nightfall, you can still find representatives from every generation engaging in myriad activities, including individual tai chi practice, five-on-five basketball games, and Chinese chess or card games that are played by a small group, but which are observed and refereed by crowds of onlookers.
 During the 2002 blackout, the most committed players stayed overnight and played by candle light.
 And while the park is primarily used by the surrounding community, many of the regular don’t live in the neighborhood, but instead commute from Queens, Brooklyn or even New Jersey.
-In 2003, the New York Times’ Andrea Elliott called Columbus Park “Chinatown’s communal backyard,” and nearly a decade later, the park seems to be as popular a gathering place as ever.
+In 2003, the New York Times’ Andrea Elliott called Columbus Park “Chinatown’s communal backyard.”
+Over a decade later, the park seems to be as popular and beloved a community resource as ever.